braice/MuMuDVB/doc/README.txt

 - Stream channels from a transponder on different multicast IPs
 - Support for scrambled channels (if you don't have a CAM you can use sasc-ng, but check if it's allowed in you country/by your broadcaster)
-- Support for automatic configuration i.e channels discovery, see <<autoconfiguration,Autoconfiguration>> section
+- Support for automatic configuration i.e channels discovery and follow changes, see <<autoconfiguration,Autoconfiguration>> section
 - Generation of SAP announces, see <<sap,SAP>> section
 - Support of DVB-S2, DVB-S, DVB-C, DVB-T and ATSC
 - Possibility to partially rewrite the stream for better compatibility with set-top boxes and some clients.
 See <<pat_rewrite,PAT Rewrite>> and <<sdt_rewrite,SDT Rewrite>> sections.